Feature-Based Interpretable Surrogates for Optimization: Experiments

 To evaluate the performance of our approach and to analyze the trade-off between interpretability and potential objective value, experiments were conducted for two underlying optimization problems.
 Results for experiments based on knapsack problems are described in Section~\ref{subs::ex::knap}.
 Results for shortest path problems are described in Section~\ref{subs::ex::sp}.
 A summary of the results can be found in Section~\ref{subs::ex::sum}.

-We denote the different models as \texttt{NAMEx} where \texttt{NAME} indicates the method and \texttt{x} indicates the number of leaves of the decision trees.
-For both sets of problems the following methods were used: the MIPs presented in Section~\ref{subs::mod::ks} and~\ref{subs::mod::sp} (\texttt{MIPx}), the learning heuristic from Section~\ref{subs::heu::learn} (\texttt{LHx}) and the M2M heuristic from Section~\ref{subs::heu::mgmh} (\texttt{M2Mx}) for generating trees with meta-solutions.
-For the use of \texttt{M2Mx} and as a benchmark, the MIP formulation from~\cite{GOERIGK20231312} (\texttt{MICROx}) was also implemented.
+The methods used are presented in Table~\ref{tab::methods}.
 To ensure interpretability, we restricted ourselves to trees with two and four leaves.
-For comparisons, we also compute the single best meta-solution (referred to as \texttt{META1}) and the single best micro-solution (referred to as \texttt{MICRO1}) as described in Section~\ref{subs::heu::single}.
+In addition to the tree-based methods, we also compute the single best meta-solution (referred to as \texttt{META1}) and the single best micro-solution (referred to as \texttt{MICRO1}) as described in Section~\ref{subs::heu::single}.
 Since here all scenarios are mapped to the same (meta-)solution, both of them can be considered as being the most interpretable of our methods.
 In contrast, solving every scenario to optimality (\texttt{OPT}) using a black-box solver instead of any mapping represents a non-interpretable method.

 In addition to the experiments using all methods, we also conducted experiments using larger instances.
 In the latter, the \texttt{MIPx} methods were not used due to their intractability.
-To generate trees with two leaves, we used the formulation for symmetric trees~\eqref{Eq::TreeStructure}, for trees with four leaves we used a formulation for asymmetric trees since its use has proven to be slightly faster.
+To generate trees with two leaves, we used the formulation for symmetric trees~\eqref{Eq::TreeStructure}, and for trees with four leaves, we used a formulation for asymmetric trees since its use has proven to be slightly faster.

-For both problem types the values for the vectors $\bm{c}$, representing the costs of edges respectively items, were generated using a variation of the approach from~\cite{GOERIGK20231312}.
+For both problem types, the values for the vectors $\bm{c}$, representing the costs of edges respectively items, were generated using a variation of the approach from~\citet{GOERIGK20231312}.
 Three distributions were generated, which we used as base scenarios.
 The costs of each edge or item were uniformly sampled from one of these distributions, which was chosen randomly with equal probabilities.
 To generate test sets, we sampled scenarios in the same way.
 Each test set contains 100 scenarios.
 More information about the generation of the problem-specific parameters of the instances is included in the respective subsections.

 For a given solution $\bm{x}$, its objective value is scaled in the following figures using the formula